 The use of multipotent stem or progenitor cells offers great hope for treating injury or disease in many organ systems, including the brain and spinal cord.
-The development of therapeutic strategies for use of neural stem cells may rely on the ability to recruit endogenous neural stem cells within the adult brain or may be achieved through the transplantation of identified populations of neural stem cells into injured brain regions.
+The development of therapeutic strategies for use of neural stem cells may rely on the ability to recruit or reprogram endogenous neural stem cells within the adult brain or may be achieved through the transplantation of identified populations of neural stem cells into injured brain regions.
 Success in developing clinical treatments will depend upon basic research.
 NeuroRenew, Inc. offers expert consultation and training in the analysis of neural stem cells in animal models for academia or industry.

 NeuroRenew, Inc. provides consultation and training for biomedical research into the use of stem cells for brain repair and in the regulation of neurogenesis in the adult brain.
 We are not involved in clinical trials at the present time.